IvanGiacomoni/Iot-Individual-Assignments/ThirdAssignment/iotlab-St-Lrwan1_code/README.md

 ```

 ## Data sampling
-The logic of the application has not changed from the previous assignment, so for all details you can check the [first assignment](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/FirstAssignment/nucleo_code/README.md).
+The logic of the application has not changed from the first assignment, so for all details you can check the [first assignment](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/FirstAssignment/nucleo_code/README.md).
 The main differences are the following:
 - **there aren't actuators**, so they are 'managed' locally and remotely from the dashboard with some **debug prints**
 - **there aren't sensors**, so the value are generated **randomly** with the **generateRandomTemperature** and the **generateRandomPpm** functions